Friday, 30 August 2013

 I got a copy of this issue in early 1965.

-Two heroes for the prices of one.
+Two heroes for the price of one.

 There was also a strip with Iron Man fighting two pretty gloomy villains, Hawkeye and Black Widow (who was purple, not black), but it was Captain America who had my attention.
 His stars-and-stripes costume and his cool shield were great, but it was the fact that he didn't seem to have any actual super-powers meant that ... yes, I could be Captain America when I grew up.